 New vs used car depreciation

-As a general rule, cars depreciate the fastest when they're new, losing the largest chunk of their value in the first year of ownership.
+As a general rule, cars depreciate fastest when they're new, losing the largest chunk of their value in the first year of ownership.
 That means the brand-new buyer is usually taking the biggest hit in terms of depreciation when they come to sell the car.

-That broadly means that used cars depreciate at a slower rate than they did when they were brand new.
+That broadly means used cars depreciate at a slower rate than they did when they were brand new.
 So used buyers will usually lose less of the car's value over time than the brand new buyer if all else remains equal.

 Cars that depreciate the least